 - Promising more to investors than you can deliver.
 Securities fraud is a hot subject these days, especially after Bernie Madoff.
 It’s not a good idea to take money from anyone, even friends and family, without an experienced investment attorney drafting or reviewing the agreement to make sure it complies with federal and state securities laws.

 This works to protect you from unscrupulous investors, as well as non-professional investors who may later say that your business plan was misleading.
 The best advice is to only take investment funds from people who can financially afford to lose, and who qualify as accredited investors.

 Overall, the biggest legal mistake that a startup can make is to assume that any legal problems can be resolved later.
-Finding a lawyer early is easy these days, through local networking or even online services like LegalZoom.
+Finding a lawyer early is easy these days, through local networking or by investigating best attorney websites and even online services like LegalZoom.
 In reality, it will cost you much less to get it right the first time, when the stakes are still low, compared to the heartache and cost of correcting it later.